SkroxiousDM/SkroxiousDM/Curse-of-Strahd-Reloaded-main/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 ***Victor Vallakovich.*** In battle, [[Non-Player Characters#Victor Vallakovich|Victor]] remains aloft through the use of his *fly* spell, maintaining a height of 60 feet above the battlefield—and remaining within 60 feet of the windmill—at all times.

 Victor casts *counterspell* at 3rd or 4th level as-needed to counter Morgantha's *lightning bolt* and *eyebite* spells.
-Otherwise, he casts *magic missile* at 3rd, 2nd, and 1st level to avoid collateral damage and minimize the hags' magic resistance.
+Otherwise, he casts *[[Magic Missile]]* at 3rd, 2nd, and 1st level to avoid collateral damage and minimize the hags' magic resistance.

 Victor retains his lone 5th-level spell slot to cast *counterspell* in response to the hags' ***dispel magic*** lair action.
 (See **Dispel Magic** below.)